Vikky660/Capgemini-data-engineering-training/week0/phase1/README.md

-# Phase 1 – SQL to PySpark
+Phase 1 – SQL to PySpark

-## Objective
+Objective

-To learn basic SQL queries and implement them using PySpark.
+The goal of this phase was to understand how basic SQL queries translate into PySpark DataFrame operations.

-## Learned
+What I Learned

+During this phase, I explored core PySpark functions such as:

+select()
+filter()
-- select(), filter(), groupBy()
+groupBy()

-- SQL to PySpark mapping
-- DataFrame operations
+I also practiced mapping common SQL queries into their PySpark equivalents, which helped me see how similar concepts are implemented differently.

-## Exercises Completed
+Exercises Completed

+I worked on the following tasks:

-- Show all customers
+Displaying all customers
-- Filter customers by city
+Filtering customers based on city
-- Filter customers by age
+Filtering customers based on age
-- Select specific columns
+Selecting specific columns
-- GroupBy count
+Using groupBy() to count records

-## Challenges
+Challenges Faced

+Some of the challenges I encountered included:

-- Understanding PySpark syntax
+Getting comfortable with PySpark syntax
-- Mapping SQL queries to PySpark
+Converting SQL queries into PySpark code
-- Using groupBy correctly
+Correctly applying groupBy() operations

-## Output
+Output

-Execution screenshots are available in outputs/ folder.
+Execution screenshots for all tasks are available in the outputs/ folder.